jxmot/github-label-manager/README.md

         * 1 or more labels -

-* "Read Labels" was clcked -
+* "Read Labels" was clicked -
     * Check label list -
         * Empty - do nothing, continue
         * 1 or more labels -